-- Documenting Calibrator including computer communication to Beamex CMX Calibration Software,

-- Multi channel Data Logger,

-- Communicator, HART®,

-- )Communicator, FOUNDATION Fieldbustm,

-- )Communicator, PROFIBUS PAtm,

-- +)Drivers for External Devices and

-- Special Temperature Sensors.

-- ) Requires that communicating hardware is installed into MC6.
-Please contact Beamex.

-- +) When necessary, a connection cable is shipped when the software option is bought.
+- Documenting Calibrator including computer communication with supported calibration software presented in chapter PC Communication / Calibration Software on page 12, - Mobile Security Plus.
+This option requires that you have the Documenting Calibrator option in MC6 and CMX Calibration Software version V2, revision 2.11 or later. - Multi channel Data Logger, - Communicator, HART®, - \)Communicator, FOUNDATION Fieldbustm, - \)Communicator, PROFIBUS PAtm, - +)Drivers for External Controllers (Pressure and Temperature) and - Special Temperature Sensors. - \) Requires that communicating hardware is installed into MC6.
+Please contact Beamex. - When necessary, a connection cable is shipped when the software option is bought.